MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 14

 Weapon switch finale.

-Add these 2 gameobjects to your PlayerScript.cs weapons array.
+- Add these 2 GameObjects to your PlayerScript.cs weapons array.
-Disable weapon 2, so only weapon 1 shows when spawning.
+- Disable weapon 2, so only weapon 1 shows when spawning.

 ![](./image--019.jpg)

 Build and run!

 You should see each player switching weapons, and whatever your player has equipped, will auto show on new joining players (sync var and hook magic!)

 ![](./image--020.jpg)